tiatsou/tiatsou/README.md

 :octocat: Hi, I’m Der-Hsuan Tsou.
 You can also call me Tia if it is easiler for you.

-⭐ I’m interested in data anaytics, business analytics and data visualing to let your data tell a different story.
+⭐ I’m interested in data anaytics, business analytics, data visualing and machinf learning to let your data tell a different story.

 💻 I recently earned the certificate for Google Data Analytics Specialization.
 And I am currently learning Spark computing.